 Replacements for milk:

-- Nut Milk (Almond milk/cashew milk/hemp milk)
+- Nut milk (Almond milk/cashew milk/hemp milk)

-- Oat milk (again, make sure they’re gluten-free oats)
+- Oat milk (using gluten-free oats)

 - Coconut milk